Do you want more FPS in Fortnite?

-However, by default, my RAM was running at only 2133 MHz.
+But, by default, my RAM was only running at 2133 MHz.

-So, I was missing out on some extra performance.
+So I was missing out on some extra performance and FPS.

-When I set my RAM to run at the advertised speed of 3000 MHz my FPS increased by about 5%.
+When I set my RAM to run at the proper speed of 3000 MHz, my FPS increased by about 10%.

-To check your RAM speed you need to download and open CPU-Z. CPU-Z is free and gives useful information on some of the main devices of your system.
+To check your RAM speed you need to download and open CPU-Z. This is a free program and gives useful information on some of the main devices of your system.
 In particular your memory type, size, timings, and module specifications.